ablexOnGithub/energyharvester/README.md

 # Measurements

 ## Run and Sleep current
 I made some test measurements with a Qoitech Otii source meter for sleep current of the energy harvester.
 These first measurements were done without attached external sensors, to see the theoretical minimum consumption of the node.
+It was measured at the battery port of the harvester and the supply was set to 3.2V, to simulate a LiFePo battery.

 This is a recording of the system startup showing all power modes of the device.
+The peak current seems to be slightly above 60mA

 <img src="https://raw.githubusercontent.com/ablexOnGithub/energyharvester/master/img/1st_measurement_Startup_Eharvester.png" alt="Startup measurement of power consumption">

 A zoomed view of sleep current.
 The internal power consumption of the BQ25570 seems to be visible here.
+We got a mean value of 3.9uA and a maximum value of 30.1uA sleep current.

 <img src="https://raw.githubusercontent.com/ablexOnGithub/energyharvester/master/img/2nd_measurement_Eharvester_sleep_no_solar.png" alt="Zoom on sleep current">